nspope/singer-snakemake/README.md

   - __chromosome_name.vcf__ VCF that can be used as SINGER input (diploid, phased, not compressed)
   - __chromosome_name.mask.bed__ (optional) bed file containing inaccessible intervals
   - __chromosome_name.hapmap__ (optional) recombination map in the format described in the documentation for `msprime.RateMap.read_hapmap` (see [here](https://tskit.dev/msprime/docs/stable/api.html#msprime.RateMap.read_hapmap))
+  - __chromosome_name.meta.csv__ (optional) csv containing metadata for each sample in the VCF, that will be inserted into the output tree sequences.
+The first row should be the field names, with subsequent rows for every sample in the VCF.

 see `example/*`.